baldurk/renderdoc/renderdoc/3rdparty/interceptor-lib/README.md

 You'll need the Android NDK r16b, and you'll need python available in your path.

 ### These instructions currently do not work for cygwin.
 I have not been able to figure out how to build LLVM for android from windows.
-If you know a way, it is welcome.
+If you know a way, it would be very welcome so please get in touch.

 Before we get started, I found the LLVMHello pass would fail to compile on both windows and linux, so simply comment the `add_subdirectory(Hello)` line in `lib/Transforms/CMakeLists.txt` as well as removing the LLVMHello line in `test/CMakeLists.txt`.